JoeriVerlinden/Assignments/CV.md

 * 2015-present
   Chairman Competititon Committee
   T.C.
 Helios
   Responsible for all Competition activities of a club with 335 members.
-85 members who in the Dutch Competitie.
+85 members who participate in the Dutch Competitie.
 In the major tournament
   T.C.
 Helios there are around 150 members each year.
 * 2012-present
   Employee on Facility Services & Logistics Services